bengro/ikea-app/README.md

 **Features implemented**:
   * Hot linking (e.g. http://localhost:8000/index.html#/?q=lamp)
-  * Data layer abstraction using a Angular factory
+  * Data layer abstraction using a AngularJS factory
+  * IKEA products can be searched by id, description, title or category.
   * Basic responsiveness (can be improved substantially)
-  * CSS transitions, using an Angular directive
+  * CSS transitions, using an AngularJS directive
   * noscript warning

 **Next tasks**: